numpex/proxy-geos-hc/README.md

 #### [From Guix Package Manager](./Install_TPLs_Guix.md)

 ## Step 3.
 Build and Install the ProxyApp
- 1. Export the environment variables  that are required, by sourcing the `env_var.sh` file.
-They are required for the config file `proxy-geos-hc/configs/config_proxy-app.cmake`.
-It serves as a wrapper for the config file `${proxy_config_root}/configs/${config_proxy}` that must be used to pre-load the CMake cache for the build.
+ 1. Export the environment variables by sourcing the `env_var.sh` file, as instructed at [Step 0](##step-0.-Environment-variables-for-the-CMake-builds).
+They are required to set up the config file `proxy-geos-hc/configs/config_proxy-app.cmake` which serves as a wrapper for the config file `${proxy_config_root}/configs/${config_proxy}` that must be used to pre-load the CMake cache for the build.
 3. Generate the Makefile and build the executable by running the following command lines
 ```
 cd proxy-geos-hc